janedeng/Query-Metrics-Tool/README.md

 ./collect_metrics_for_solr_issue.sh interval count solr_core
 ```

 2. After collecting the querymetrics data from the collection script, retrieve the data by PHASE and attribute.
 For example, Count under COORDINATOR phase.
+If using "rate" mode, the graph is drawed by the rate of the data change.
+Otherwise, it's raw data.

 Command: